-Effectiveness in this area is about being objective; using sound judgement, evidence and knowledge to provide accurate, expert and professional advice.
-For all staff, it means showing clarity of thought, setting priorities, analysing and using evidence to evaluate options before arriving at well reasoned justifiable decisions.
-At senior levels, leaders will be creating evidence based strategies, evaluating options, impacts, risks and solutions.
-They will aim to maximise return while minimising risk and balancing social, political, financial, economic and environmental considerations to provide sustainable outcomes.
+Effectiveness in this area is about using sound judgement, evidence and knowledge to arrive at accurate, expert and professional decisions and advice.
+For all staff it's being careful and thoughtful about the use and protection of government and public information to ensure it is handled securely and with care.
+For leaders it's about reaching evidence based strategies, evaluating options, impacts, risks and solutions and creating a security culture around the handling information.
+They will aim to maximise return while minimising risk and balancing a range of considerations to provide sustainable outcomes.